Jack-Storment/EasternAir/src/pages/about/index.md

 If you've been thinking of adding new heating, cooling, or refrigeration to your home, we would love to help you explore the best products we offer on the market.
-In addition to heating and cooling systems, products like air filters and humidifiers work non-stop to improve the overall quality of the air to help you breathe in fresh air everyday, guaranteed.
+In addition to heating and cooling systems, products like air filters and humidifiers work non-stop to improve the overall quality of the air to help your family breathe in fresh air everyday, guaranteed.